jaredLunde/render-props/README.md

 **SizeObserver** [**`@render-props/size-observer`**](./packages/size-observer)

-A component which provides an interface for constantly querying for changes to the size of the referenced element in its child function.
+A component with an interface for constantly querying for changes to the size of the referenced element in its child function.

 _____